KrishnaBhatu/beginner_tutorials/README.md

 The above steps are same for bothe the methods (with and without launch files)

-# Run without using launch file
+# To Run without using launch file
-We have to open up 3 terminals to run the master, publisher and subscriber nodes.
+This is for the basic Publisher Subscriber implementation We have to open up 3 terminals to run the master, publisher and subscriber nodes.

 In first terminal